paulodiovani/blog.diovani.com/technology/_drafts/2026-04-07-use-git-worktrees-to-enable-parallel-ai-agents.md

 With the use of additional configurations and scripts we leverage these capabilities to create more complex workflows, from _planning modes_, _deep-thinking models_, and _spec-driven development_, we ought to provide enough information (or context) for AI Agents to be able to perform development tasks from start to finish with minimal human interaction.

-But these tasks handled to AI Agents often take time, which turns the developer into a spectator.
-In other words, it leaves the developer free to work on parallel tasks, being these to review and test a PR from a co-worker, analyze a bug, refactor some old code, or simply start that other task that has been sitting in the backlog.
+But these tasks handled to AI Agents often take time, from a couple of seconds to hours, which turns the developer into a spectator.
+In other words, it leaves the developer free to work on parallel tasks, such as review and test a PR from a co-worker, analyze a bug, refactor some old code, or simply start that other task that has been sitting in the backlog.

-This is where Git Worktrees make all the difference, allowing the user to start these parallel tasks without interrupting or affecting the ongoing AI Agent work.
+This is where Git Worktrees make all the difference, allowing the user to do these parallel tasks without interrupting or affecting the ongoing AI Agent work.

 ## Use Git Worktrees to enable parallel tasks